-- · senior managers and material risk takers of the Group (refer quantitative disclosures, section 2) - · senior managers, risk managers and other material risk takers of the London Branch (refer quantitative disclosures, section 3)
+- · senior managers and material risk takers of the Group (refer quantitative disclosures, section 2) - senior managers, risk managers and other material risk takers of the London Branch (refer quantitative disclosures, section 3)

-The Group provides detailed information specific to remuneration for the Executive Leadership Team (ELT), who are also senior managers of the Group, in the 2022 Remuneration Report (Remuneration Report) contained in the 2022 NAB Group Annual Report (available on nab.com.au).
+The Group provides detailed information specific to remuneration for the Executive Leadership Team (ELT), who are also senior managers of the Group, in the 2023 Remuneration Report (Remuneration Report) contained in the Group 2023 Annual Report (available on nab.com.au).

-Colleagues in senior manager and material risk taker roles in the Group for the year ended 30 September 2022 (hereafter 2022) have been identified based on the definitions provided in APRA Prudential Standards APS 330 (paragraph 22) and CPS 510 Governance (CPS 510) (paragraphs 57(a), (c)).
-The graphic below illustrates the characteristics of the senior manager and material risk taker population of the Group for Australian regulatory purposes and the London Branch.
+Colleagues in senior manager and material risk taker roles in the Group for the year ended 30 September 2023 (hereafter 2023) have been identified based on the definitions provided in APS 330 (paragraph 23) and APRA Prudential Standard CPS 511 Remuneration (CPS 511) (paragraph 18).
+The graphic below illustrates the characteristics of the senior manager and material risk taker population of the Group for Australian regulatory purposes, and the senior manager, material risk taker and risk manager population of the London Branch for UK regulatory purposes.